Byron/gitoxide/DEVELOPMENT.md

 Each object is stored in a single file on disk, partitions by the first byte of its content hash.
 All implementations handle it similarly.

+### Reference databases

+References are pointers to objects or other references and are crucial to `git` as they form the entry points in all git operations.
+If objects aren't reachable by starting graph traversal at a reference (or its historical reflog information) it is effectively lost forever, i.e. unreachable.

+They may be just a couple to hundreds of thousands of references in a repository which are changed right after new objects are added to the object database.

-### Loose reference database
+#### Loose reference database

-References, i.e. pointers to objects or other references, are stored one at a time in files, one reference at a time or multiple ones in a single well known file, `packed-refs`.
+References are stored one at a time in files, one reference at a time or multiple ones in a single well known file, `packed-refs`.
 `packed-refs` is updated during maintenance to keep keep direct references only.

 Multiple references can change at the same time, but multiple changes aren't atomic as changes are made a file at a time.
 All implementations may observe intermediate states